KoheiObata/MissNet/README.md

 ---

 ### MotionCapture datasets
-MotionCapture datasets is stored in dynammo.zip.
+MotionCapture datasets are stored in `dynammo.zip`.

 The original data can be downloaded from [link](https://github.com/lileicc/dynammo/tree/master/data/c3d).